Written byAsmit JoshionJanuary 31, 2018

-So you’ve set up your online shop with your vendors’ data obtained via Grepsr for Chrome, and you’re receiving their inventory listings as a CSV file on a regular basis.
-Now you need to regularly monitor the data for changes on the vendors’ side — new additions, removals, price changes, and so on.
+So you’ve set up your online shop with your vendors’ data obtained via Grepsr’s extension, and you’re receiving their inventory listings as a CSV file regularly.
+Now you need to periodically monitor the data for changes on the vendors’ side — new additions, removals, price changes, etc.

-While all this information is automatically updated on your website when you import from the CSV file, you might sometimes want to see for yourself, or display to your customers, what changes your vendors have made to their stock.
+While your website automatically updates all this information when you import from the CSV file, you might sometimes want to see for yourself or display to your customers what changes your vendors have made to their stock.

 Let’s take the same example of Teva as in the previous blog, and see how you can easily compare the old and new data sets, and track the changes.